11 Things I Wish I Knew When I Started My Business

 Number eleven is a hodge-podge: Do not work your business 7 days a week.
 Cover your legal ass from day one.
 From time to time, forget everything you know about the “right way” to run a business and run it like a neighborhood lemonade stand.
 Do not price your offerings around your personal ability to pay for it — you are not your ideal customer.
 Work out perplexing issues in your business and it will resolve problems in other areas of your life.
 Connect with other entrepreneurs and set up a skype brainstorming session (with wine).
 Take a walk around the block every day at lunch.
 If you want to be smarter in business, read everything these two people write: James Altucher and Ash Ambirge.

+Wanna say something about this post?
 Share your two cents here.

 There are 10,756 other beautiful people living to a wild rock-and-roll beat with a FREE subscription to The Weekly Note Card.
 Wanna join them?
 SIGN UP HERE.